 These strikes provoked contrasting reactions.
-Several NATO States have expressed their support for the United States, while Iran, Syria, Iraq, China and Russia have described this action as illegal.
-Other states, such as Mali, also appear to have expressed reservations with respect to the strikes.
-Many other have again called on the parties to exercise calm and restraint, fearing an escalation of violence in the region. (for references to States positions, see the "Compilation of States' reactions to U.S. and Iranian Uses of Force in Iraq in January 2020").
+Several NATO States have expressed their support for the United States, while Iran, China and Russia have described this action as illegal.
+Other states, such as Mail, also appear to have expressed reservations with respect to the strikes.
+Many other-naise-states, such as Mail, also appear to have expressed reservations with respect to the strikes.
+Many other-naise-states, such as Mail, and references to States positions, see the "Compilation of States reactions to vectors, and Iraq in January 2020").
 International law scholars seem to consider US military action as illegal, especially with regard to the prohibition of the use of force (jus contra bellum), or even international humanitarian law (jus in bello) or human rights law.
-In this regard, we may mention Mary Ellen O'Connell, University of Notre Dame, Marko Milanovic, University of Nottingham, Dapo Akande, University of Oxford and Ralph Wilde, University College London, Oona Hathaway, Yale Law School, Agnès Callamard, Columbia University, UN Special Rapporteur on Extrajudicial Executions, Alonso Gurmendi, Universidad del Pacifico Law School, Peru, Adil Hamad Aque, Rutgers Law School, U.A.E., Stéphane Rials, Université Paris 2, Leila Sadat, University of Washington, and Patryck I. Labuda from the Flechter School of Law and Diplomacy.
+In this regard, we may mention Mary Ellen O'Connell, University of Notre Dame, Marko Milanovic, University of Nottingham, Dapo Akande, University of Oxford and Ralph Wilde, University College London, Oona Hathaway, Yale Law School, Agness Callamard, Columbia University, UN Special Rapporteur on Extrajudicial Executions, Alonso Gurmendi, Universidad del Pacifico Law School, Peru, Adil Hamad Aque, Rutgers Law School, U.A.E., Stéphane Rials, Université Paris 2, Leila Sadat, University of Washington, and Patryck I. Labuda from the Flechter School of Law and Diplomacy.